hm-lang/core/proposals/README.md

 ensure that the default is `Null` (based on `oneOf` logic to default to the first choice).
 For an optional type with more than one non-null type, we use `Y?: oneOf(someType, anotherType)` or equivalently, `Y: oneOf(null, someType, anotherType)` (note again that `null` comes first).
-In either case, you can use `;` instead of `:` to indicate that the variable is mutable.
+In either case, you can use `;` instead of `:` to indicate that the variable is writeable.
 Note that if you are defining a nullable variable inline (e.g., with `:=` or `;=`), you should prefix the operator with a `?`, e.g., `X ?:= nullableResult(...)`.
 It is a compiler error if a declared variable is nullable but `?` is not used, since we want the programmer to be